-I call conservation burial “chaining yourself to a tree post mortem,” not allowing development on the land where your corpse rests.
+Conservation burial can be considered as “chaining yourself to a tree post mortem,” not allowing development on the land where your corpse rests.

-Where can I find a natural burial ground near me?
+Where can I find a green burial ground near me?

-If you are a resident of the United States, here is an excellent place to start searching for a natural burial ground in your area.
+If you are a resident of the United States, here is an excellent place to start searching for a green burial ground in your area.
 Google around, new green burial grounds are opening all the time.
 For conservation burial grounds, go here.
 Go visit, and find just the right place for your future corpse.